The 'All Tech Considered' Blog Logs Off

 While we didn't review tech products, we didn't entirely ignore gadgets.
 Our Weekly Innovation series did feature some memorable gizmos, like the sad desk microwave for your sad desk lunch, the emergency pizza button and the sink-urinal (don't ask).

 Another recurring subject was Facebook — how we love it, hate it and love to hate it.
 Our privacy Facebook privacy worries are nothing new.
-This post, "Yet Another Shift In Facebook Policies Raises Privacy Concerns," was published in 2012.
+This post "Yet Another Shift In Facebook Policies Raises Privacy Concerns" was published in 2012.

 Don't worry, though.
 While the blog (or weblog, if you like) is logging off, these kinds of NPR stories aren't going away.
 And the All Tech segment will still be heard each Monday on All Things Considered.
 You'll still find those and other tech-related stories on our Technology page.

-For now, we'll leave you with one of our favorite posts — "Never Trust Magic," by NPR IT specialist Michael Czaplinski.
+For now, we'll leave you with one of our favorite posts — "Never Trust Magic," by NPR information technology specialist Michael Czaplinski.